 As a rule, the Plan Asset Rules will apply in the following cases:

-An IRA grantor who wants to be granted a prohibited transaction exemption has to apply to the DOL Some exemptions, called “prohibited transaction class exemptions” (PTCEs), can be issued to anyone’s reliance, while others, known as “individual prohibited transaction exemptions” (PTEs), are only available for the applicant.
+An IRA grantor who wants to be granted a prohibited transaction exemption has to apply to the DOL.
+Some exemptions, called “prohibited transaction class exemptions” (PTCEs), can be issued to anyone’s reliance, while others, known as “individual prohibited transaction exemptions” (PTEs), are only available to the applicant.

-It is imperative that each plan participant has a good understanding of Solo 401k Prohibited Transactions.
-For more information on the benefits of investing a Solo 401(k) Plan, please talk to one of our Solo 401k Plan Experts at (949)228-9394.
+It is imperative that each plan participant has a good understanding of Solo 401k prohibited transactions.
+For more information on the benefits of investing in a Solo 401(k) plan, please talk to one of our Solo 401k plan experts at (949)228-9394.

 Internal Revenue Bulletin – Section 4975